rusec/BlackBox/Noodle/README.md

 Tested working on W10 VM but needs admin privelleges to run, not sure how run to regain CMD access if we've been locked out.

 2.)
-NTP Script - Done for Windows
+NTP Script for Windows - Done for Windows

 3.)
-NTP Script for Linux Started 10/22/2023
+NTP Script for Linux - Done for Linux

+4.)
+Bash shell resetting script started, doesn't work yet.
+10/22/2023